Te Tukunga pūtea ā-takiwā taonga tuku iho

 - sites of significance to mana whenua

-- contributing buildings within a historic heritage or historic character area
+- contributing sites within a historic heritage area

-- historic heritage places that are not scheduled but are of regional significance.
-This is subject to:
+- Historic heritage places that are unscheduled but shown to be of regional significance.
+This requires:

-- evidence that the site has interim protection through heritage covenants and
+- evidence the site has interim protection through heritage covenants

-- having a letter from the applicants confirming support for scheduling the site under the relevant heritage overlay
+- a letter from the applicants or owners confirming support for scheduling the site under the relevant heritage overlay.

 Examples of projects the Regional Historic Heritage Grant Programme will fund